 We are all haunted by our unrealized pursuits, and anxiety is the material of our collective nightmares.
-I am interested in iconography as a social construct, and the images that endure in our collective memory.
-How does personal observation inform common experience?
+I am interested in both iconography as a social construct, and the images that endure in our collective memory.
+How does personal observation inform collective experience?
 How are images tied to memory and social consciousness?
 And what is the role of pictorial representation in visual culture?

 For a period of nine months I solicited instrument shops nationwide for violins beyond repair.
 After collecting nearly one hundred violins, I piled them in a mountaintop clearing and burned them at dusk.
 Observing the site from six o’clock p.m. to six o’clock a.m., the documentation of the event is the source material for the series of twelve large-scale paintings that depict the pile of violins in various phases of ruin: at sunset, illuminated by the lowering sun; at nightfall, in stages of burning; and at dawn, the charred remains.
 A video accompanies the paintings, documenting the pile from sunset to sunrise.